danielfonner/SaveOurStages-nonprofit_data2/README.md

 - For performing arts organizations, that would cost $780M to fund (organizations receiving on average $57k, median $15k)
 - For museum-related organizatons, that would cost $381M to fund (organizations receiving on average $34k, median $500)

 For a final consideration, this analysis looked at organizations with fewer than 20 employees.
-Under the same assumptions as above, there would be:
+Under the same assumptions/logic as above, there would be:
-- 12,960 performinig arts organizations, that would cost $598M to fund (organizations receiving on average $46k, median $13k)
+- 12,960 performing arts organizations, that would cost $598M to fund (organizations receiving on average $46k, median $13k)
-- 10,502 museum-related organizatons, that would cost $216M to fund (organizations receiving on average $21k, median $132)
+- 10,502 museum-related organizations, that would cost $216M to fund (organizations receiving on average $21k, median $132)

 ## Final Notes ##